 The first was easy enough; Mom and I attended Mass on Sundays and Holy Days of Obligation so we were covered.
 I worried, however, about Dad and those not Catholic.
-Sister Mary Joseph explained they were just confused and God forgave and accepted them if they were good.
+Sister Mary Joseph explained they were just confused and God, in His justice, forgave and accepted them if they were good.
 When I asked.

-“No, Him, means God is everything, male, female, everything”
+“No, His is just a pronoun, God is everything, he, she, it, male, female, everything.”

-“They don’t sin because they don’t know better.
+“They don’t sin because they don’t know better.”